Head coaches: Tink Reynoso and Greg Hart

 About the Team

-The Knights are coming off back-to-back Central Coast Section championships.
-In 2017, despite graduating a dozen players, Menlo wrapped up a Peninsula Athletic League-Ocean Division title and its seventh CCS title in program history.
+The Knights won back-to-back Central Coast Section championships in 2016 and 2017.
 In 2016, Menlo compiled a 20-7 overall record and won its first Central Coast Section title since 2011.
 Menlo, which also won CCS titles in 1988, 1989, 2004, 2010, and 2011, became just the second school in section history to reach the championships four straight seasons 2010-2013.
 Menlo players consistently have gone on to play at NCAA Div.
 I to Div.
-III programs and in the professional ranks.
+III programs and in the majors.

 ABOUT THE COACHES

-Hart, in his ninth season coaching at Menlo, was a varsity assistant coach the last three seasons, which included back-to-back Central Coast Section championships.
+Hart is in his 10th year coaching at Menlo, and prior to last season was a varsity assistant coach for three seasons, which included back-to-back Central Coast Section championships.
 From 2011-2014, Hart led the Menlo JV where he started as an assistant in 2010.
 In 2016, he received the Bagshaw Award for coaching excellence, awarded annually to an assistant coach who has made outstanding contributions during their time at Menlo.
 Hart served as a firefighter for San Mateo County for 30 years.
 He also coached football at Woodside High and his alma mater, San Carlos High.
 Prior to joining the fire department, Hart played football at Menlo College.
 He also has coached youth baseball for many seasons.